 Children’s University is a program delivered by the University of Tasmania’s Peter Underwood Centre, which aims to raise educational engagement and outcomes for primary school-aged children.

 From spotting the difference between needs and wants to understanding how digital money works, these activity sheets help kids explore the world of spending, saving, earning, and more.
-Whether you’re discovering new currencies, finding out why prices change over time, or taking a quiz to test what you know, each activity brings you one step closer to becoming money smart.
+Whether you’re discovering new currencies, finding out why prices change over time, or taking a quiz to test what you know, each activity helps you become money smart.
 Learning about money is fun, easy, and perfect for curious minds!
 Let’s dive in!

 It can be really hard to know whether you need something or want something.
 This activity helps you notice the difference and make choices.